 We pick up speed.
 We’re really humming along at 40, maybe even 45 mph, when suddenly we decelerate, then stop.
 We wait.
 And wait.
 I look at my watch.
 I fidget.
 It’s not the stopping that irks me but, rather, the not knowing why we’ve stopped.

+In Amtrakistan, I eventually learn, one does not ask why.
+Why is the café car open some mornings but not others?
+Why do freight trains have right of way over our train, which is carrying sentient beings?
+Why?
+They just do.
+By eastern Illinois, I realize I’m not going to change Amtrakistan.
+I either bend to its ways, or I break.
+I decide to bend.
 The next morning we lumber into Chicago’s Union Station, and the Capitol Limited snorts to a stop.
 We’re 17 minutes late—or, as they say in Amtrakistan, on time.
 I stretch my legs, then board the Empire Builder for the long haul to Portland.

 I’ve been assigned the last roomette on the last car of the train.
 The caboose of the caboose.
 For hours, I plant myself by the stern window and watch the world retreat, empty tracks stretching to the horizon, like viewing a movie that’s perpetually ending but never does.
 I’m not looking at anything in particular.
 I register the passing landscape—trees, fields, shuttered factories—but I don’t linger.
 I make no demands on the scenery (be beautiful, damn it!), and it makes no demands on me.